DeepanshuSarawagi/AWS/9-Amazon-FSx/Overview.md

   - Storage options are SSd and HDD.
   - Can write the computations back to S3 using FSx.
   - Can be accessed from on-premise using VPN or DirectConnect.

+#### FSx for Lustre - Data Lazy Loading:
+- Any data processing job on Lustre with S3 as input data source can be started without Lustre doing full download of the dataset first.
+- Data is lazy loaded; meaning only the data that has been processed is loaded.
+This helps in reducing costs and latency.
+- Data is also loaded only once.
+Therefore you reduce requests costs to S3 bucket.

 ### FSx Filesystem deployment options:
   - Scratch File System: